asishrs/bootstrap/README.md

 * [Useful Version-Commands](https://github.com/asishrs/notes/wiki/Version-Commands)

 ## Setup Java Development Environment in CentOS
-There instructions are for CentOS, but this can be used with any Linux build with minor changes.
+These instructions are for CentOS, but this can be used with any Linux build with minor changes.
 * [Install-Oracle-Java-on-CentOS](https://github.com/asishrs/notes/wiki/Install-Oracle-Java-on-CentOS)
 * Maven
 	* [Install-Maven-(mvn)-on-CentOS](https://github.com/asishrs/notes/wiki/Install-Maven-(mvn)-on-CentOS)